 Total length/maximum slope: 300m/35°

-As the name FWT suggests, this zone is designed for freeride-oriented skiing that takes advantage of the natural terrain, and is a powder area that is only open on days when fresh snow has fallen.
-There are bumps, small drops, undulations, and spots where the slope changes along the way, so it's fun to think about where to line up.
-At the same time, it also helps develop judgment skills.
-The amount of snowfall is relatively stable for a ski resort in Hyogo Prefecture, but the snowfall and snow quality can sometimes change drastically.
-It's a good idea to check the local conditions before going skiing.
+As the name FWT suggests, this powder area is designed for freeride-oriented skiing that makes use of the natural terrain, and is only open on days when fresh snow has fallen.
+Scattered along the way are bumps, small drops, undulations, and spots where the slope changes in angle, making it fun to consider your line.
+At the same time, it also helps develop your judgment.
+For a ski resort in Hyogo Prefecture, the amount of snowfall is relatively stable, but the snow accumulation and snow quality can change dramatically.
+It's a good idea to check the local conditions before heading out to ski

 ◆Official website: https://www.hachi-hachikita.co.jp/hachikita/index.html